ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 If some violations are detected you can return them wrapped in a 400 response.
 You could easily check this functionality by writing a unit test that:
 * checks that no violations are found in the case of a valid request body
-* checks that violations are found in case a payload is send which is not compliant with the API specs.
+* checks that violations are found in case a payload is sent which is not compliant with the API specs.

 The same goes for the responses.
 In your code validate the response against your API specifications by using the `responseDto` that was generated from the specs: